bethmartin/sci-RNA-seq3_pipeline/README.md

         RT_sample = a samplesheet with the headers: RTwell, RTindex, SampleName.
 Defines which samples went into each well of the RT plate(s).\
         index = the STAR reference folder\
         gtf_file = the .gtf file that goes with that reference (is gzipped)\
-        countscript = sciRNAseq_count.py should work for most references

 ***sci3_rmdup.sh***\